 The 10 Nastiest Zombie Kills of All-Time!

-Look, we ALL know we don't watch zombie movies to root for the heroes.
-In fact, we mostly just sit there and wait for them to get torn limb-from-limb by the shambling hordes of the undead.
-Here are 10 of the greatest, nastiest, chompiest zombie kills of all time!
+We don't watch zombie movies to root for the heroes.
+We sit and wait for them to get torn to bits by the shambling hordes of the undead.

 Full disclosure: my favorite death in Brad Pitt’s World War Z happened when the young, idealistic doctor, teamed up with Pitt’s character to find the cause/cure of the zombie plague, managed to slip, fall, and discharge his handgun, blowing his own brains out all within 10 minutes.
 God, it was really, really, awesome.